 The Exercises and Ignatian spirituality are scaffolding within which people can find their unique relationship with God and life in all its fullness.
 So, quite differently from any ’framework’ or programme or system, Ignatian Spirituality and the Exercises flex and adapt to this one-and-only created-and-called person.
 All good spirituality is like this.
-The ultimate aim of all good spirituality is to allow the person to inhabit their unique home within the Ecos (οἶκος) of God.
+The ultimate aim of all good spirituality is to allow the person to inhabit their unique home (or niche) within the Ecos (οἶκος) of God.

 Some important elements of Ignatian Spirituality: